What social networks should a business use, seems to be a question that a lot of owners I meet are confused about this. Have you ever thought:

 My 2nd expert is Christina Giliberti, Founder of CG Online Marketing in Cork.
 CG Online Marketing is a business dedicated to helping companies sparkle online.
 Christina has considerable experience with online strategies, social media marketing, analytics and insights, advertising, PR, content marketing and copywriting.

-Which social networks should a business use?
+social networks should a business use?

 The answer to this question will be different for every business owner because every business is different, but the questions each business owner should ask to figure out that answer are always the same.

 Niall leads the charge with, “The short answer is wherever your customers are.”